simoninireland/simplicial/doc/tutorial/filtrations.rst

     False

-where the simplex 12 has been deleted along with the simplex in its basis.
+where the simplex 12 has been deleted when the simplex 1 from its basis disappeared.
 This ensures that the filtration respects its inclusion rules.

 Accessing the filtration as a sequence of complexes
 ---------------------------------------------------

-You can extract a copy of the filtration at any index value:
+You can extract a snapshot of the filtration at any index value:

 .. code-block:: python